 - Describe your career goal post MBA and why now is the right time to get an MBA

-- Conclude with research on why HEC – courses, connections/partnerships, professors, treks, clubs etc. related to your goals
+- Conclude by explaining, based on your research into HEC’s offerings, why you are pursuing their program: courses, connections/partnerships, professors, treks, clubs etc. related to your goals

 View Fortuna’s MBA Admissions Essay Masterclass featuring HEC Paris, London Business School & INSEAD.
 Additional sessions from our MBA Admissions Essay Masterclass series are available on Fortuna’s YouTube channel.

 Essay Two: What do you consider your most significant life achievement?
 (250 words)

 Like the question above, this one also requires a high degree of self-awareness and reflection.
 Step back to consider the biggest and most important things that have happened in all of your life — not just your career.
 It may be an example of something in which you doggedly persevered and finally succeeded in achieving.
 It may be reaching a personal best, a first-time experience, or a change in how you did something.
 What makes the best essay is not how big or important the achievement is compared to others, but how well you describe the why and how it is important to you, and your ability to convey that sense of importance to the admissions committee.